 How to enable Test Mode

-Download this package.
-Unpack and run “1. enable testmode.bat” file as administrator (right click on it and click Run as administrator).
+Download enable testmode.bat file, right click on it and click Run as administrator.
 Restart PC.

-Press Start->Search and type cmd .
-Right-click on the result and click Run as administrator.
-In the CMD window type or copy this bcdedit /set testsigning on and press enter.
+Press Start->Search->type cmd then right-click on the result and click Run as administrator.
+In the CMD window type or copy-paste bcdedit /set testsigning on and press enter.
 Restart PC.

 For Windows 7 check this guide on how to remove the TestMode watermark from the desktop.